huyt16/Twitter100k/README.md

 1. download the data of the three benckmark datasets from my <a href="http://ngn.ee.tsinghua.edu.cn/members/yuting-hu/"> homepage</a> and put them into the folders *feature/* or other folders convenient to you.
 2. modify the dataset name and the data path variables of the script file *run_baseline.m* in *code/GMA-CVPR2012/*.
 3. run the matlab script file *run_baseline.m*.
-4. run *retrieve.py* for a specific dataset.
+4. run *retrieve.py* for a specific dataset and the results of the rank of ground truth will be saved in *result/rank/*.

 ### For Corr-AE methods